jakemarsden/conways-game-of-life.rs/README.md

-    -c, --count <count>      Number of generations to display [default: ∞] -h, --height <height>    Number of vertical cells to simulate [default: terminal-height] -p, --period <period>    Duration to pause after displaying each generation (in milliseconds) [default: 20] -s, --start <start>      Index of the first generation to display (zero-based) [default: 0] -N, --step <step>        Display only every Nth generation [default: 1] -w, --width <width>      Number of horizontal cells to simulate [default: terminal-width]
+    -c, --count <count>      Number of generations to display [default: ∞] -h, --height <height>    Number of vertical cells to simulate [default: terminal-height] -p, --period <period>    Duration to pause after displaying each generation (in milliseconds) [default: 20] --seed <seed>        Seed for the PRNG which produces the first generation [default: random] -s, --start <start>      Index of the first generation to display (zero-based) [default: 0] -N, --step <step>        Display only every Nth generation [default: 1] --weight <weight>    Probability that a cell will be alive in the first generation [default: 0.5] -w, --width <width>      Number of horizontal cells to simulate [default: terminal-width]
 ```